AWS for DevOps #

 • Use reserved concurrency and alarms to control blast radius.

-Security baseline #
+Security checklist #

 • Enforce MFA and short-lived federated access.